Interest Rate predictions for 2026 – what homebuyers need to know

 The most important factor banks assess when determining your interest rates is your credit record.
 This is a three-digit summation of your financial situation.

 You can find out your credit record by getting pre-approved with ooba Home Loans.
-Pre-approval provides an estimation of what you’ll be able to afford on your home loan.
+Pre-approval provides an estimate of what you’ll be able to afford on your home loan.

 You can get pre-approved by contacting an expert at ooba Home Loans or by using our free, online pre-approval tool, the Bond Indicator.